maa105/react-svg-curved-path/README.md

 A component that generates curved cornered SVG path from a points array.
 See bellow and check out the [small app](https://github.com/maa105/casio-sl-300sv)) I extracted it from.
 I also put out a [small demo](https://maa105.github.io/react-svg-curved-path/))

+NOTE: Do not use version 1.0.3 it has a bug in it

 Example code to draw a rounded corner square:

 ```